Automatic language translation

 An internship does not guarantee future employment with the Secretariat or with the Department of Communities and Justice.
 However, the internship does allow you to engage with the organisational culture, establish networks, and build industry specific skills.
 These benefits will assist you if you decide to apply for any jobs with the NSW Department of Communities and Justice in future.

-Interns will perform legal research and writing tasks related to the current projects of the NSW Law Reform Commission and NSW Sentencing Council.
+Interns will perform legal research, writing and consultation tasks related to the current projects of the NSW Law Reform Commission and NSW Sentencing Council.

 After the closing date, all applications will be reviewed and applicants selected for interview.
 We will be in touch with you, by email, to let you know the outcome of your application.